RyotaUshio/obsidian-latex-theorem-equation-referencer/README.md

 Thanks to the integration with [MathLinks](https://github.com/zhaoshenzhai/obsidian-mathlinks), links to theorems/equations are [displayed with their title or number](https://ryotaushio.github.io/obsidian-math-booster//cleveref), similarly to the `cleveref` package in LaTeX.
 (No need for manually typing aliases!)

-You can also customize the appearance of theorem callouts using CSS snippets.
-See the [styles gallery](#styles-gallery) for examples.
+You can also customize the appearance of theorem callouts using CSS snippets; see [here](https://ryotaushio.github.io/obsidian-math-booster/theorem-callouts/styling.html).

 Also check out the [No More Flickering Inline Math](https://github.com/RyotaUshio/obsidian-inline-math) plugin, which lets you work with inline math much more comfortably.

 ## Installation

-Since version 2 is still beta, it's not on the community plugin browser yet.
+## Installation

+You can install this plugin via Obsidian's community plugin browser (see [here](https://help.obsidian.md/Extending+Obsidian/Community+plugins#Install+a+community+plugin) for instructions).

-But you can install the latest beta release using [BRAT](https://github.com/TfTHacker/obsidian42-brat):
+Also, you can test the latest beta release using [BRAT](https://github.com/TfTHacker/obsidian42-brat):

 1. Install BRAT and enable it.
-2. Go to `Options`.
-In the `Beta Plugin List` section, click on the `Add Beta plugin` button.
+2. Go to **Options**.
+In the **Beta Plugin List** section, click on the **Add Beta plugin** button.
 3. Copy and paste `RyotaUshio/obsidian-math-booster` in the pop-up prompt and click on **Add Plugin**.
-4.  _(Optional but highly recommended)_ Turn on `Auto-update plugins at startup` at the top of the page.
+4.  _(Optional)_ Turn on **Auto-update plugins at startup** at the top of the page.
-5. Go to `Community plugins > Installed plugins`.
-You will find “Math Booster” in the list.
+5. Go to **Community plugins > Installed plugins**.
+You will find "Math Booster" in the list.
 Click on the toggle button to enable it.
+Since version 2 is still beta, it's not on the community plugin browser yet.

 ## Dependencies